-Required communication Reference Planning and audit approach Audit Plan Communication of the planned scope and timing of the audit including any limitations 3.
-Significant findings from the audit Report to those charged Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures with governance ➤ Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process ; Misstatements ► Report to those charged Uncorrected misstatements and their effect on our audit opinion with governance ➤ The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected ► In writing, corrected misstatements that are significant Fraud Report to those charged Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity with governance Any fraud that we have identified or information we have obtained that indicates that a fraud may exist A discussion of any other matters related to fraud Related parties ► Report to those charged Significant matters arising during the audit in connection with the entity's related parties including, when applicable: with governance Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity External confirmations ► Report to those charged Management's refusal for us to request confirmations with governance ▶ Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations Report to those charged Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off with governance Enquiry of the Audit and Risk Committee into possible instances of non- compliance with laws and regulations that may have a material effect on the financial statements and that the Audit and Risk Committee may be aware of
+Required communication Reference Planning and audit approach • Audit Plan mmunication of the planned scope and timing of the audit including any itations.
+Siç gnificant findings from the audit • Audit Results Report &gt; Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures • Significant difficulties, if any, encountered during the audit &gt; Significant matters, if any, arising from the audit that were discussed with management • Written representations that we are seeking &gt; Expected modifications to the audit report • Other matters if any, significant to the oversight of the financial reporting process $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ • Findings and issues regarding the opening balances on initial audits [delete if not an initial audit] Mis sstatements • Audit Results Report • Uncorrected misstatements and their effect on our audit opinion • The effect of uncorrected misstatements related to prior periods • A request that any uncorrected misstatement be corrected • In writing, corrected misstatements that are significant Fraud • Audit Results Report • Enquiries of the Audit Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity &gt; Any fraud that we have identified or information we have obtained that indicates that a fraud may exist &gt; A discussion of any other matters related to fraud Re lated parties • Audit Results Report nificant matters arising during the audit in connection with the entity's related rties including, when applicable: • Non-disclosure by management • Inappropriate authorisation and approval of transactions • Disagreement over disclosures &gt; Non-compliance with laws and regulations • Difficulty in identifying the party that ultimately controls the entity Ex ternal confirmations • Audit Results Report • Management's refusal for us to request confirmations • Inability to obtain relevant and reliable audit evidence from other procedures Со nsideration of laws and regulations • Audit Results Report &gt; Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off &gt; Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of